 - 1. Navigate to the top of the configuration hierarchy in either the J-Web or CLI configuration editor. - 2.
-Perform the configuration tasks described in Table 31 on page 80. - 3.
-Go on to "Configuring an IPSec Proposal" on page 81.
+Perform the configuration tasks described in Table 31 on page 82. - 3.
+Go on to "Configuring an IPsec Proposal" on page 83.

-Task J-Web Configuration Editor CLI Configuration Editor Navigate to the Services &gt; Ipsec vpn &gt; Ike level in the configuration hierarchy.
-In the J-Web interface, select Configuration &gt; View and Edit &gt; Edit Configuration.
+Task J-W eb Configuration Editor CLI Configuration Editor Navigate to the Services > Ipsec vpn > Ike level in the configuration hierarchy.
+In the J-Web interface, select Configuration > View and Edit > Edit Configuration.
 From the [edit] hierarchy level, enter edit services ipsec-vpn ike 2.
 Next to Services, click Configure or Edit .
-3. Next to Ipsec vpn, click Configure .
-4. Next to Ike, click Configure .
+3. Next to Ipsec vpn, click Configure.
+4. Next to Ike, click Configure.
 Configure an IKE policy-for example, ike-dynamic-policy.
-1. Next to Policy, click Add new entry.
-Enter 2.
-In the Name box, type ike-dynamic-policy. set policy ike-dynamic-policy
+Next to Policy, click Add new entry.
+Enter In the Name box, type ike-dynamic-policy. set policy ike-dynamic-policy